Door Step School, Jagannath Shankarsheth Municipal School , 2nd Floor, Room No.54/55, Nana Chowk, Grant Road, Mumbai, Maharashtra, India, 400007

 Door Step School working since 1989 provides education and support to the often-forgotten children of pavement dwellers, slum dwellers, construction site families and many other underprivileged families.
 Many of these children are not enrolled in school and have limited access to books and a place to study.
 Additionally, many children drop out of school to work or care for younger children.
 With neither support nor resources at home some children also suffer from very low learning levels.
 We are trying to bridge this gap by bringing education to the "Door Step" of these underprivileged children.

-The funds raised through SCMM 2014 will be used to run the various interventions of Door Step School in slum communities, Municipal schools and School on Wheels and will also be towards building the corpus of the organisation.
-Out of the total raised amount 50% will go towards supporting educational interventions of Door Step School and remaining 50% will go towards the corpus of the organisation.
-Building the corpus is a strategy which will help Door Step School to sustain its programmes in the event of crunch of funds or sudden unanticipated situation of funding from any donor for a particular programme.
-In case of an emergency Door Step School can have funds in the corpus to fall back on in the interim period.
+The funds raised through SCMM 2015 will be used to run the various interventions of Door Step School in slum communities, Municipal schools and School on Wheels.
+Out of the total raised amount 50% will go in supporting educational interventions of Door Step School and remaining 50% will go in the General donation fund for emergency expenses of the organization.
+The General fund will help Door Step School to sustain its programmes in the event of crunch of funds or sudden unanticipated situation of funding from any donor for a particular programme.
+In case of an emergency Door Step School can have funds in the reserve to fall back on in the interim period.

 Being the eldest daughter of the family, 10 years old Neha had to support the family's living expenses by working with her Mother as the family was also deserted by their Father.
 When she was not at work, Neha had to look after her younger siblings while they stayed at their grandmother's place.
 During one of her regular follow up visits the teacher met Neha's mother and spoke to her about sending Neha to the School on Wheels class.
 Scarred from the previous experience of being beaten up and harassed in the Formal School by the teachers, Neha was afraid to attend to School.
 Neha's mother was apprehensive about sending her to the school as there was no one who could look after her younger daughters.
 The teacher suggested Neha's mother that her younger daughter can accompany Neha to the class.